Nutley school uses robots to help students with autism

 An Essex County school is going high-tech to help students who have autism.

-in Nutley is using a special robot teacher as part of its Robot-Human Interaction program.
+The Phoenix Center in Nutley is using a special robot teacher as part of its Robot-Human Interaction program.
 The small robot is designed to help students with special needs advance in their learning.

 “Robot-Human Interaction, we envision it as a way for students to not only work on not only speech and language but also social skills,” says instructor Marc Restaino.